 Entries were called for on a theme of ‘reflections of 2020 ‘and the organisers say they received “many well-written and compelling entries” from members and activists across the regions.

-You can read all three poems below.
+You can read the three poems below.

-All three all took part in a live online event (watch below) hosted by assistant general secretary Roger McKenzie, celebrating poetry not only as a form of activism and resistance, but a source of solace and strength.
+All three winners took part in a live online event (watch below) hosted by assistant general secretary Roger McKenzie, celebrating poetry not only as a form of activism and resistance, but a source of solace and strength.

 The event also saw the premiere of Before the Flame, a short film by Hydrocracker in partnership with UNISON, the Arts Council and the Royal & Derngate Theatre, Northampton, and featuring UNISON members.